dribbleanalytics/ml-mvp-predict/README.md

 The data for the mid-season MVP prediction was gathered on 1/14 before any games were played.

+The data for the All-Star break MVP prediction was gathered during the All-Star break.

 ## Data collection

 First, I created a database of all the players who were top 10 in MVP voting since the 1979-1980 season up until last year.
 This was chosen as the cutoff because the 3 point line was introduced that year.